 To achieve full test coverage, the following should be provided:

-- At least one user account for applications featuring authentication
+- At least two user accounts for applications featuring authentication

-Some applications may have specific requirements in regard to certain operations or functions.
+Some applications may have specific requirements regarding certain operations or functions.
 Common examples include:

 - Order operations, which require a credit card number